Selena Gomez Debuts New Song On Instagram, Is ‘It Ain’t Me’ About Justin Bieber?

 In recent months, as Selena Gomez continues to enjoy her new romance with The Weeknd, the singer has frequently teased her new album to fans online.
 In addition to her photos and videos, which date back to early last year, Selena Gomez has been seen on the pages of others, including Justin Tranter, who worked with Gomez on her last album, Revival.

-As Ultimate Music revealed to readers on February 3, Selena Gomez has been linked to a number of producers in recent weeks, including TEK and Matt Peters, and Jonas Jeberg and The Futuristics, who are responsible for Machine Gun Kelly and Camila Cabello’s current hit “Bad Things”.
+As Ultimate Music revealed to readers on February 3, Selena Gomez has been linked to a number of producers in recent weeks, including TEK and Matt Peters, and Jonas Jeberg and The Futuristics, who are responsible for Machine Gun Kelly and Camila Cabello’s current hit “Bad Things.”

 [Featured Image by Ethan Miller/Getty Images]